 While 4ALLPORTAL may not be the Swiss Army knife of business software, it offers precisely what Shopware was looking for.
 The company decided to implement 4ALLPORTAL with the Digital Asset Management (DAM) module to reorganize its operating processes.
 Assets including images, videos and documents can now be managed, maintained, searched and sent centrally via 4ALLPORTAL DAM – throughout the company, with role-based authorizations.
 This means employees from other departments like PR, Marketing and Design can now also access individual assets online via self-service through the 4ALLPORTAL user interface – always depending on the rights assigned to them.
 This saves many calls, e-mails, and chats with colleagues from the PR, Marketing or Design department.
 New files are maintained with different use authorizations for optimized control of the approval process.
 Any required tasks, such as revision of a Photoshop template for an online shop demo, are organized centrally via the 4ALLPORTAL task tool.

-Besides the basic functions of the 4ALLPORTAL, Shopware’s decision in favor of the DAM system from Cross Media was based above all on two of its features: the versioning and the full text search.
+Besides the basic functions of the 4ALLPORTAL, Shopware’s decision in favour of the 4ALLPORTAL DAM was based above all on two of its features: the versioning and the full text search.
 The versioning enables the Shopware team to revert to different edited versions of images and documents and to obtain an overview of the most up-to-date file versions at any time.
 Thanks to the versioning, Shopware has the ability to track file evolution and to go back to previous ideas and wordings when needed.

 The full text search feature is of particular benefit to the Shopware PR department as staff can now easily and quickly locate press releases, statements, and corporate texts using keywords to search PowerPoint, Word, or Excel files as well as PDF and InDesign documents.
 This saves time and above all avoids duplication since Shopware staff can now search for existing texts systematically and with little effort, and can then adapt them or use sections for a new text.
 Once the new document has been created and needs to be sent to partners or press agencies, Shopware now uses the 4ALLPORTAL E-Ticket function.
 The recipient receives an e-mail with a link they can use to download the content being made available.
 Shopware can conveniently determine the quality, format and availability period of the download as well as track who downloaded the files and when.
 Compared to the previously used file sharing systems such as WeTransfer, this process offers greater transparency, security and control.